Merry died in March 2020. Her contributions to the blog are jewels of our archives, and her voice remains with us:

-On the first day of February, 2007, I Googled "Euplotidium."
+On the first day of February, 2007, I googled "Euplotidium."
 One of the top hits was Small Things Considered: Ciliate 007.
 One click and I landed on Elio's blog.

 I knew immediately that we shared an appreciation for The Small Things.
 I wanted to help spread that message.
 Beginning with his first e-mail, Elio graciously welcomed me and allowed me to make myself useful to the blog in increasingly varied and challenging ways.
-Before I knew it, I was enscounced on the banner as co-blogger.
+Before I knew it, I was ensconced on the banner as co-blogger.
 I still marvel at my good fortune.
 Seldom does one have the pleasure of such a nourishing work relationship, or encounter a generous teacher with whom to learn about both microbiology and writing.